abbie-barton/startup-cs260/README.md

 * Application text content - font is the same across the website
 * Application images - placeholders for now, not styled properly note - the iframe will be different as a website has different iframe than youtube ... still need to figure out media sizing for it and if that's the best way to include a url to a different website.

+# Javascript Deliverable
+### adding javascript for functionality / beginning functionality of website
+* login - when you first go to the website, the login page shows.
+Login information is stored in localStorage, and after login the user has access to the rest of the site.
+* database - all the recipes are stored in the database - for right now recipe is stored in localStorage with the fields that it will have in the database.
+Recipes will be dynamically shown both on the recipe page and on the catalog/home/account pages.
+The user is also stored in the database with its own fields including favorited recipes.
+Search terms are saved to localStorage and once the database and apis are done, they will filter through the recipes.
+* webSocket - using setInterval, webSocket data is shown as it will when it is implemented.
+When webSocket is actually implemented, it will display a new entry whenever a recipe is favorited by a user.
+* application logic - rendering of the recipeCards and the recipePage (recipe and comments) are done dynamically with data from localStorage.
+Functionality to add a comment and see it immediately posted and functionality to post a recipe are included.